MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/location-ad-extension.md

 **Delete:** Read-only

 ## <a name="publishercountries"></a>Publisher Countries
-The list of publisher countries whose editorial guidelines do not allow the specified [term](#editorialterm).
+The list of publisher countries or regions whose editorial guidelines do not allow the specified [term](#editorialterm).

-In a bulk file, the list of publisher countries are delimited with a semicolon (;).
+In a bulk file, the list of publisher countries or regions are delimited with a semicolon (;).

 **Add:** Read-only
 **Update:** Read-only